 If you are looking for a gift idea, daily living aids can be stylish and practical with some great ideas for gifts and presents.

 Buying a healthcare or specialist care item

 If it’s a specialist care item you are looking for make sure to check with a healthcare professional or their carer if they have one to see what would be suitable if they have a certain condition you are buying the aid for.
 You can also see our conditions guides for more information on products.
-Healthcare ideas could include insoles, cast protectors, back care and pain relief whereas specialist care items tend to be handling and transfer aids, dementia-friendly items, incontinence aids, bariatric care and falls management.
+Healthcare ideas could include insoles, cast protectors, back care and pain relief whereas specialist care items tend to be handling and transfer aids, dementia-friendly items, incontinence aids and falls management.

 Buying a mobility aid for a particular room